Subhojith90/Privacy_Policy/Privacy-Policy-for-ZX-Optimizer/README.md

 - The App does not integrate with or use any third-party services that could collect or access your data.

 **4. App Functionality**
-Quanti Composer is designed for educational and research purposes.
+ZX Optimizer is designed for educational and research purposes.
 It allows users to create their own quantum circuits and generates Python code for the developed quantum circuit.
 The App:
 - Provides tools for building quantum circuits.
 - Generates Python code based on the user's input.
 - Offers analysis of the created quantum circuits.